-- Use functions, including those listed above, to model a variety of real-world problem solving applications. - Understand the difference between an algebraic equation of one, two or more variables and a function, and the relationship among the solutions of an equation in one variable, the zeros of the corresponding function, and the coordinates of the x-intercepts of the graph of that function. - Represent sequences verbally, numerically, graphically and algebraically, including both the general term and recursively.
+Use trigonometric functions to model a variety of real-world problem solving applications.
+Understand the difference between a trigonometric function and an inverse trigonometric function.
+Understand the relationship among the solutions of a trigonometric equation in one variable, the zeros of the corresponding function, and the coordinates of the x-intercepts of the graph of that function.
+Verify trigonometric identities by algebraically manipulating trigonometric expressions using fundamental trigonometric identities.
+Solve application problems that involve right and oblique triangles.
+Understand the conceptual and notational difference between a vector and a point in the plane.
+Solve application problems using vectors.